qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 Yves Reynhout recommended Test Cafe on twitter for his use case:
 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">I&#39;ve switched to testcafe since cypress didn&#39;t deal very well with navigating to other domains (e.g. brokered authentication).
 While the argument is that it&#39;s not part of the SUT, I found that changing / special casing the SUT to be able to cope with it just not worth my time.</p>&mdash; Yves Reynhout (@yreynhout) <a href="https://twitter.com/yreynhout/status/1311614345449803779?ref_src=twsrc%5Etfw">October 1, 2020</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Thanks to Marc Evers for encouragement and careful questioning.